 An unsigned value implementing the DetNet sequence number.
+The sequence number space is a circular one.

-A separate sequence number space MUST be maintained by the node that adds the d-CW for each DetNet app-flow.
+A separate sequence number space MUST be maintained by the node that adds the d-CW for each DetNet app-flow, i.e., DetNet service.
 The following sequence number field lengths MUST be supported: